Merser History, Family Crest & Coats of Arms

 Early Origins of the Merser family

 The surname Merser was first found in Northumberland but as a frequent occupational name, many records were found in various parts of ancient England.
-By example, the Hundredorum Rolls of 1273 list: Jordan de Mercer, Lincolnshire; Adelard le Mercer, Oxfordshire; and Ketel le Mercer, Cambridgeshire.
+In fact, Serio le Mercer as Lord Mayor of London in 1215 and again from 1218 to 1221.
+The Hundredorum Rolls of 1273 list: Jordan de Mercer, Lincolnshire; Adelard le Mercer, Oxfordshire; and Ketel le Mercer, Cambridgeshire.
 The Yorkshire Poll Tax Rolls of 1379 have only one listing of the name: Thomas Mercer.